Money and Financial Aid - June 2011

 The federal government just launched the Cash for Appliances program and it's got everyone talking about energy efficiency.
 Read on to learn how you can conserve energy and save money.

+This scholarship is currently closed.
 It's no secret that students are frustrated with the rising costs of getting an education.
 Study.com wants to help by offering you the chance to win our $1,000 scholarship to help manage your college costs with our new Tuition Won't Stop Me Scholarship.
 Find out how!

 Unpaid internships have long been a mainstay of college students seeking real-world experience.
 Unfortunately, the recession has led many private companies to take advantage of this free labor.
 In response, the U.S. Department of Labor has released a fact sheet explaining federal internship regulations under the Fair Labor Standards Act.